 KPSTOP manages and has full control over the investments of KPSTPA, i.e. pension assets.
-Transactions between the two relate to (a) KPSTOP being financed from fees charged on pension assets as described in Note 14, net of the difference (positive or negative) between the value of units redeemed through refunds and the nominal value of the contributions refunded, as described in Note 15; as well as (b) surpluses returned to KPSTPA from KPSTOP, as described in Note 13.
+Transactions between the two relate to (a) KPSTOP being financed from fees charged on pension assets as described in Note 13, net of the difference (positive or negative) between the value of units redeemed through refunds and the nominal value of the contributions refunded, as described in Note 14; as well as (b) surpluses returned to KPSTPA from KPSTOP, as described in Note 20.

 Governing Board members (a) receive monthly compensations by way of the trustee's honoraria as approved by the Assembly of the Republic of Kosovo when approving the investment and operational fees charged on the fund; and (b) have mandatory pension contributions paid on their behalf.
-The balance of the above, for years ended December 31, 2023 and 2022, are disclosed in Note 19 of these financial statements.
+The transactions of the above, for years ended December 31, 2024 and 2023, are disclosed in Note 18 of these financial statements.

-The key management personnel receive monthly salaries as set by the Governing Board, and have mandatory pension contributions paid on their behalf.
+The key management personnel receive monthly salaries as set by the Governing Board, and have mandatory pension contributions and matching voluntary contributions paid on their behalf.
 On occasion, they may be rewarded a performance related bonus, limited to a maximum of one month's basic salary.
-The balance of the above, for year ended December 31, 2023 was EUR 175,183 (2022: EUR 158,012).
-Out of the total for the year ended December 31, 2023, salaries amounted EUR 152,409; employer pension contributions amounted EUR 8,405; and bonuses, per-diems and other additions amounted EUR 14,369.
+The transactions of the above for year ended December 31, 2024 were EUR 247,672 (2023: EUR 175,183).
+Out of the total for the year ended December 31, 2024, salaries amounted EUR 209,958; employer pension contributions amounted EUR 14,788; and bonuses, per-diems and other additions amounted EUR 22,926 (2023: EUR 152,409, EUR 8,405 and EUR 14,369, respectively).